andreagrisafi/SALTED/README.rst

    :code:`python3 -m salted.regression`

-   NB: when the dimensionality of the learning problem exceeds $10^5$, it is recommended to perform an explicit minimization of the SALTED loss function in place of an explicit matrix inversion (points 6 and 7):
+   NB: when the dimensionality of the learning problem exceeds $10^5$, it is recommended to perform an explicit minimization of the SALTED loss function in place of an explicit matrix inversion (points 6 and 7).
+This can be run as follows:

    :code:`python3 -m salted.minimize_loss` (MPI parallelizable)